Giving Tuesday Toolkit – Everything You Need To Succeed

 Target based on social demographics

-Donor Messaging for Giving Tuesday
+Donor Messaging: Giving Tuesday toolkit

 Be Authentic

-Make the ask about your cause and the people who will benefit from the funds raised.
+Ask about your cause and the people who will benefit from the funds raised.

 Be data-driven